joshualibrarian/wim/doc/encodings.md

 Alternatively to specifying a text encoding with the `BYTE_ORDER_MARK` character, it can be explicitly specified *preceding* the `SHIFT_OUT` in plain text (of the current encoding, not that being shifted into) and that, being clearly preceded by a whitespace or other word break character.
 For example:

-	some preceding text in default encoding␣utf16le<SO>no byte order mark is needed, this text can begin immediately in the specified encoding<SI>
+	some preceding text in default encoding utf16le<SO>no byte order mark is needed, this text can begin immediately in the specified encoding<SI>

-If an encoding sensitive to byte order is specified, but not specified fully enough to indicate the byte order, then the `BOM` is still required, to indicate byte order:
+If an encoding sensitive to byte order is specified, but not specified fully enough to indicate the byte order, then the `BOM` is still required, to indicate byte order, which makes it a rather silly thing to do:

 	initial blah utf32<SO><BOM>that character is still required, since we still don't know big-endian or little-endian<SI>
 	UTF-16<SO><BOM>again, still required to indicate byte order<SI>